Infiniti’s certified pre-owned program explained

 In our full breakdown of Infiniti's extended warranty, we found that the average cost of extended warranty protection for an Infiniti hovered around $1,125 per year of bumper-to-bumper coverage.
 That’s typically less than paying for a CPO car, and it’s possible you can find an even better deal than that by shopping around.

-Still, if you really like the idea of owning a CPO Infiniti, you can always try negotiating with a dealer to get the price down.
+Still, if you want to own a CPO Infiniti, you can always try negotiating with a dealer to get the price down.

 FAQ